Government Engineering College, Bilaspur: History

 It was established 1964, it was earlier affiliated to Pandit Ravishankar Shukla University, Raipur.
-The first academic session started on July, 1964 and the first batch passed out in the year 1969.
+The first academic session started in July 1964 and the first batch passed out in the year 1969.
 In 2005, College became affiliated to newly formed Chhattisgarh Swami Vivekanand Technical University, Bhilai.

-Government Engineering College Bilaspur, is a provider of University level technical education and research in Chhattisgarh state.
-The institute is affiliated to Chhattisgarh Swami Vivekanand Technical University (CSVTU), Bhilai and approved by All India Council for Technical Education (AICTE), Delhi.
-Since its inception in 1964, college is a dynamic, fast growing educational institution.
-College provides a safe and supportive environment to foster the academic development and welfare of students.
-Imbibed with the message of “Yogah Karmasu Kaushalam”, the institute is offering a flexible and real world based approach in education.

 Location

-This college is located on Korba road amidst the peaceful Koni village occupying an area of 179 acres of land.
+This college is located on korba - bilaspur road occupying an area of 179 acres of land.